w3c/wcag-act-rules/content/rules/off6ek/proposed.md

 #### Inapplicable Example 4

+<a class="example-link" title="Inapplicable Example 4" href="/content-assets/wcag-act-rules/testcases/off6ek/cc8b4db7f82f4095bc010311b00c73091e427302.html">Open in a new tab</a>

-There is no [text inheriting its programmatic language][] from the first `p` element because it has no content.
+The first `p` element is [empty](#off6ek:not-empty) because the only [element inheriting its programmatic language][] is itself, and it has no text node child.

 ```html
 <html lang="en">